SUSE-Technical-Marketing/instruqt-SMLM/tracks/smlm-dev/01-smlms-intro/assignment.md

   - **Patching**

     One of the most common tasks in IT is to keep systems up-to-date and from time to time apply security patches in a rush!
-    Wish SMLM we can easily see a list of **relevant** pacthes, classified by type, and provided with all the information you may need to know including all the systems and packages they affect.
+    With SMLM we can easily see a list of **relevant** pacthes, classified by type, and provided with all the information you may need to know including all the systems and packages they affect.

     Beyond the vendor-supplied patches we can also create our own patches.
 Later on we will explore the different options we have to manage patching and regular updates accross all our fleet.